MinaProtocol/mina/src/lib/crypto/kimchi_bindings/stubs/README.md

 The macro [custom!](https://github.com/zshipko/ocaml-rs/blob/f300f2f382a694a6cc51dc14a9b3f849191580f0/src/custom.rs) allows you to quickly create custom types.

-Values of custom types are opaque to OCaml, used to store the data of some rust value on the OCaml heap.
-When this data may contain pointers to the rust heap, or other data that requires a call to 'drop' in rust, you must provide a 'finalizer' for OCaml to call into to correctly drop these values.
+Values of custom types are opaque to OCaml.
+They are used to store the data of some Rust value on the OCaml heap.
+When this data may contain pointers to the Rust heap, or other data that requires a call to 'drop' in rust, you must provide a 'finalizer' for OCaml to call into to correctly drop these values.
+Best practice is to always provide such a finalizer, even if it's a no-op.

 Here is how custom types are transformed into OCaml values: